Deep Residual Networks Learn the Geodesic Curve in the Wasserstein Space: Results

-While reducing the dimensions with $K=4$, the information irrelevant to the label can be dropped.
-Thus, the classification problem becomes relatively easy to solve and the training accuracy of ResNets and plain networks is close to $100\%$ on both CIFAR-10 and CIFAR-100 respectively.
-Both plain network and ResNet with $K=4$ can get smaller LSS compared to that with $K=1$, and approach about 4 and 1.2 for each dimension respectively (Fig. \ref{fig5}).
-Though the performance of ResNets and plain networks is similar on training data, ResNets has superiority in generalization with respect to testing accuracy over plain networks.
-We can clearly see that the OTS and LSS of ResNets are closer to 1 (Fig. \ref{fig6}), which suggests that ResNet approximates the geodesic curve better than plain network.
+In Section 4, we conclude that approximating the geodesic curve leads to better generalization for ResNets by lower-bounding the distance of data tracks.
+To verify it, we test both plain network and ResNet with $K=4$ on CIFAR-10 and CIFAR-100 since the training accuracy under such cases is close to 100$\%$.
+When reducing the dimensions to $K=4$, the information irrelevant to the label can be dropped.
+Thus, the classification problem becomes relatively easy to solve, and the training accuracy of ResNets and plain networks is close to $100\%$ on both CIFAR-10 and CIFAR-100, respectively.
+Both plain network and ResNet with $K=4$ can obtain smaller LSSs than those with $K=1$, i.e., about 4 and 1.2 for each dimension, respectively (see Appendix).
+Even though the performance of ResNets and plain networks is similar on training data, ResNets demonstrate superior test accuracy to plain networks.
+We can clearly see that the OTS and LSS of ResNets are closer to 1 (Fig. \ref{fig6}), which suggests that ResNets approximate the geodesic curve better than plain networks.
 On the contrary, the tracks of plain networks zigzag with high LSS and are arranged with OTS closing to 0.
-This illustrates why ResNets generalizes better in practice.
-We also confirm the derivations that ResNet is not dominated by individual units and more robust to both random and adversarial noises (see Appendix).
+It illustrates why ResNets generalize better in practice.
+We also confirm the derivations that ResNets are not dominated by individual units and are more robust to both random and adversarial noise (see Appendix).
 The variance of scores on different dimensions in both ResNets and plain networks is large.
-This is due to the imbalance of number of parameters on different dimensions.
-For instance, the $64\times 32 \times 32$ tensor is 8 times dimension of $512\times 4\times 4$ tensor, however, while utilizing $3\times 3$ convolution kernels, the number of parameters ($512\times 512 \times 3\times3$) in each layer on the latter is 64 times that of the former ($64\times 64\times 3\times 3$).
-Therefore, the tracks on the $512\times 4\times 4$ dimension are more flexible to be linearized than that on $64\times 32 \times 32$ dimension.
-We can conjecture that the performance of DNN can be influenced by this kind of imbalance which may increase with $\gamma$.
-As a consequence of that, on the dimension-varying situation $K=4$, the best testing accuracy of ResNet and plain network are achieved when $\gamma=5\times10^{-3}$ and $\gamma=1\times10^{-3}$ respectively, while it is achieved with $\gamma=1\times10^{-2}$ for $K=1$.
+This is due to an imbalance in the number of parameters in different dimensions.
+For instance, the $64\times 32 \times 32$ tensor is 8 times the dimension of the $512\times 4\times 4$ tensor; however, while utilizing $3\times 3$ convolution kernels, the number of parameters ($512\times 512 \times 3\times3$) in each layer on the latter is 64 times that of the former ($64\times 64\times 3\times 3$).
+Therefore, the tracks on the $512\times 4\times 4$ dimension are more flexible to be linearized than those on the $64\times 32 \times 32$ dimension.
+We can conjecture that the performance of DNN can be influenced by this kind of imbalance, which may increase with $\gamma$.
+As a consequence of that, on the dimension-varying situation $K=4$, the best testing accuracy of ResNet and plain network is achieved when $\gamma=5\times10^{-3}$ and $\gamma=1\times10^{-3}$ respectively, while it is achieved with $\gamma=1\times10^{-2}$ for $K=1$.